ConservationInternational/trends.earth/LDMP/help/source/about/data_sources.rst

 +--------------------------------------------+----------+---------+--------+------------------+

 .. note::
-    The `Natural Earth Administrative Boundaries`_ provided in Trends.Earth, are in the `public domain`_.
+    The `Natural Earth Administrative Boundaries`_ provided in Trends.Earth are in the `public domain`_.
 The boundaries and names used, and the designations used, in Trends.Earth do not imply official endorsement or acceptance by Conservation International Foundation, or by its partner